omahs/imx-docs/docs/main/guides/asset-management/asset-metadata-refreshes.md

 Endpoints related to metadata refreshes are denoted via the url resource `/metadata-refreshes`.

 The expected maximum time (estimate) to complete a refresh is approximately 48 hours.
+Updated metadata values will only be reflected in downstream systems e.g. marketplaces once the refresh for that asset is complete.

 ### Authentication